nitinbravi/web/_posts/2017-03-03-an-eventful-event.markdown

 date:   2017-03-03 12:05:55 +0530
 image:
 tags:   Memories
+description: A blog recollecting a memory that defined me.
 ---
 Finally, I have come around to blog about something I have been thinking about for quite a long time.
 I vividly remember that day, that eventful car ride that haunts me to date.
 This is my effort to pen down something that I think is an event that played a significant role in my life.